Writing and reading that headline hurts, doesn’t it?

 This makes me want to get to know her blog and her personality more.

-So, having a headshot can really help new visitors lock onto your blog and want to get to know you more.
-For Twins Mommy, I recently changed my headshot, and you know what?
-My headshot was featured in one of Suzi’s post over at Start a Mom Blog.
+So, having a headshot on amateur blogs can really help new visitors lock onto your blog and want to get to know you more.
+For Twins Mommy, I recently changed my headshot to reflect more of my personality.

 Having a headshot that’s inviting and friendly is exactly what I want for my Twins Mommy.
 I want new visitors to feel welcomed here! 🙂